Radvendii/trackpoint-clusters/readme.md

    - Stop using the keyboard for a minute.
 Lift up your hands; give the system time to reset.
 Okay, now try again.
    - Quit the script with C-c or killing the process.
-   - Press and then releasing all relevant modifier keys (the actual keys on the keyboard): left shift and right control.
+   - Press and then releasing all relevant modifier keys (the actual keys on the keyboard): left control and right shift.
+   - Run `xdotool -keyup Control_L Shift_R ISO_Level3_Shift ISO_Level5_Shift`
-   - Run `xmodmap -e 'pointer = 1 2 3'` from the command line.
+   - Run `xmodmap -e 'pointer = 1 2 3'`
    - Restart the X11 server.
    - Restart the computer.